The Lush Lawn GuideHow to transform your grass into a lush carpet of green...

 WEED AND FEED YOUR LAWN

 In March or April, just after it's rained when the soil is moist, or when rain is forecast, apply a spring lawn fertiliser.
 Follow the instructions carefully, taking care not to overfeed or the grass may turn yellow.
-A combined moss and weed killer and fertiliser, such as Evergreen Complete 4 in 1, is ideal as it also helps retain moisture.
+A combined moss and weed killer and fertiliser is ideal as it also helps retain moisture.

 LAWN MOWING AND TRIMMING

 When you start mowing again in spring, keep the grass longer than normal, and gradually reduce the height of the blades as the weather improves.
 It's tempting to cut short immediately but our experts recommend a patient and gradual approach.
 You can also leave the grass a little longer throughout summer, which will help it withstand periods of drought.
 Mow in one direction at 90 degrees to the first mow.
 To achieve crisp stripes, you’ll need a mower with a rear roller and a good eye!
 Line up the mower to an edge if you have a square or rectangular lawn, or lay out a tape measure at the widest point of a circular lawn.
-Finally, trim the edges with sharp shears, or install Gard Edge ,which helps maintain a neat edge.
+Finally, trim the edges with sharp shears.